13.13. Calculation algorithm “ParticleSwarmOptimization

 StoreSupplementaryCalculations

 At the output, after executing the algorithm, there are information and variables originating from the calculation.
-The description of Variables and informations available at the output show the way to obtain them by the method named get, of the variable “ADD” of the post-processing in graphical interface, or of the case in textual interface.
-The input variables, available to the user at the output in order to facilitate the writing of post-processing procedures, are described in the Inventory of potentially available information at the output.
+The description of Variables and information available at the output show the way to obtain them by the method named get, of the variable “ADD” of the post-processing in graphical interface, or of the case in textual interface.
+The input variables, available to the user at the output in order to facilitate the writing of post-processing procedures, are described in an Inventory of potentially available information at the output.

 Permanent outputs (non conditional)